r-ford/pythia-foundations/_sources/foundations/terminal.md

    $ touch mysci.py
    ```

-5. And now that you've set up our workspace, edit the `mysci.py` script using your favorite text editor (nano, e.g.):
+5. And now that you've set up our workspace, edit the `mysci.py` script using your favorite text editor (e.g., nano):

    ```
    $ nano mysci.py
    ```

-6. Change the script to include the classic first command - printing, "Hello, world!".
+6. Change the script to include the classic first command: printing, "Hello, world!".

    ```python
    print("Hello, world!")
    ```

-7. Save your file and exit the navigator.
+7. Save your file and exit the editor.
 How to do this is dependent on your chosen text editor.

-   - In Vim the command is `:wq`.
+   - In Vim, revert to command mode by pressing `esc`.
+Then, the command is `:wq`.
-   - In Nano it is `Ctrl + O` to save and `Ctrl + X` to exit (where you will be prompted if you want to save it, if modified).
+   - In Nano it is {kbd}`Ctrl`\+{kbd}`O` to save and {kbd}`Ctrl`\+{kbd}`X` to exit (where you will be prompted if you want to save it, if modified).

 8. In the terminal, execute your script: